-- Sugar: Excess sugar can lead to tooth decay and develop a dependence on sugar at an early age.
+Sugar: Excess sugar can lead to tooth decay and cause a dependence on sugar at an early age.

 Despite the increased awareness about natural ingredients and baby food composition, some brands of gripe water may contain parabens, vegetable carbon, or dairy products that ideally should be avoided.
 Some doctors believe that gripe water can be given to babies, while others think that it should be avoided.
 There are different brands of gripe water available in the market and babies should be given the one that is suitable to their condition.
 A doctor must be consulted before giving gripe water to a baby.

 What is the Use of Gripe Water?

 It is believed that gripe water is useful in treating colic in infants and also helps in easing certain digestion problems and hiccups.
 Teething babies tend to be irritable and cry a lot.
 This can cause them to swallow a good amount of air which can lead to flatulence.
 Babies suffering from flatulence or gastrointestinal problems like acidity might benefit from consuming it.
 Another way gripe water is useful is in the treatment of hiccups.
 Hiccups, which occur when the diaphragm is irritated, can prove to be bothersome to babies and are caused by flatulence, acid reflux, or indigestion.
 Gripe water is thought to soothe the diaphragm and, thus, provide relief from hiccups.